Background & challenges

 Achiotillo/ramboutan (Nephelium lappaceum), citron galet (Citrus aurantifolia), manzana de agua (Syzygium aqueum), mandarine (Citrus reticulata), menteng (Baccaurea dulcis), orange (Citrus sinensis), salak café (Salacca edulis), salak rouge (Salacca affinis).

-January-June 2020: preparation of seed bags
+January – June 2020: development of organic fertilizer and preparation of seed bags

-March-October 2020: nursery maintenance work
+March – October 2020: nursery maintenance

 Teaming up with NGOs or medium-sized, local social enterprises, the Foundation develops projects in line with international solidarity and public interest.

 With this end foremost in mind, Action Carbone Solidaire provides these populations with both financial and operational support to help boost their capacities.

 Ishpingo is the local association implementing the project, with financial and operational backing from GoodPlanet.